ihh/funkscene/README.md

 As noted, this is a rudimentary scheduling system, designed to implement the idea of GOSUB in a simple way.
 However, the functional programming representation of low-level control-flow constructs (GOTO and GOSUB) is necessarily a bit tortured.
-(In fact, FunkScene implicitly uses subroutines everywhere, as every scene is a function returning some scenetext and a list of choices.)
+(In fact, FunkScene implicitly uses subroutines everywhere, but in a different sense: every scene is a function returning some scenetext and a list of choices.)

+One limitation of the way `#GOSUB` is implemented is that `#IF...#THEN...#ENDIF` does not play well with `#GOSUB`.
+You may be tempted to do something like this.
+Don't:

+	// This is bad code and WILL NOT COMPILE
+	#SCENE
+	 You are in the scullery.
+	 #IF got_knife
+	  "Hey!
+You!
+Girl with the knife!" says the Cook.
+	  // The following line will not work; you can't use a #GOSUB in an #IF block
+	  #GOSUB carrot_chopping_side_quest
+	  Well, that was fun.
+	 #ENDIF
+	 You were made for greater things than this.
+Why not go upstairs?
+	 #CHOOSE Yes, go upstairs #FOR posh_romance
+	 #CHOOSE No, stay downstairs #FOR servant_action
+	#ENDSCENE

+The implicit continuations required to make such things work, in the scene-functional framework, get rather tangled (one continuation from "...says the Cook" to "Well, that was fun", then another down to "You were made for...").
+With more nested `#IF` blocks and `#ELSE` clauses, it gets even messier.
+It's possible, but it involves too many contortions in the compiler.
+You don't need it!
+You can shunt the `#IF` block down into the side quest, or use `#GOTO` instead of `#GOSUB`, or (even better) stop being so uptight about control flow and give the player a choice instead.....

-The ability to nest and sequence side-quests is a neat trick, but even neater ones are conceivable.
+With all these caveats, the ability to nest and sequence side-quests is still a neat trick.
+Even neater tricks are conceivable.
 It is quite easy to implement your own scene scheduler; for example, to choreograph a steadily escalating tension, like the Drama Manager which "sequences beats" (i.e. schedules appropriately-paced vignettes) in Mateas and Stern's "Facade".